This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 All in all, I used 2 large magnets per piece and about 10 of the smaller ones, all clustered together along the back.
 The magnets are strong enough for the bottle opener to attach itself to the fridge, but you can also drill another hole with the Forstner bit at the top to give it a place for a screw to hook onto.

 There you have it!
 This would also make for a great holiday gift, especially since it can be personalized (add lettering, change the color around the edge to match your decor, add a stencil or pattern to the magnetized area, etc).
 As for my own preference, I like the triangle one better for myself, so I’m likely going to give the round one away to a friend (though I’ll probably upgrade the magnets before I do that).

 Also, in testing out both of these, I noticed that the brushed stainless steel bottle opener that I used on the round version works a lot better than the polished one on the triangle, which was disappointing since I like the look of it better and the screws were better quality (the brushed stainless ones stripped really easily).
 I found a gold/brass one I also liked through Rockler, but haven’t yet purchased it.

 UPDATE: Another snap I caught of the two at night.
 I still like the triangle version best, but the round one is growing on me!

 There are lots of things to do with scrap wood!
 Check out these ideas below (click on the image or the link to be taken to the tutorial).

 Do you have any scrap wood around the house?
 What are you planning to do with it?
-If you feel like taking on the challenge, you have a few more days to link up to those participating.
-Check out the other clever entries below!
+If you feel like taking on the challenge, I’d love to hear about your project!